SirHaagen/fetch1/README.md

-# fetch1
+# Exercise using fetch

-Exercise using fetch
+I am an active student learning CSS, JS, React and many other stuffs.
+Looking for a challenging job opportunity :D